-Next you will need to add the new repository to the Public Repositories Nexus repository group.
-To do this, click on the Repositories link in the left-hand Nexus menu in the Views/Repositories section.
-Nexus lists Groups and Repositories in the same list so click on the public group.
-After clicking on the Public Repositories group, you should see the Browse and Configuration tabs in the lower half of the Nexus window.
+Next you will need to add the new repositories to the Public Repositories repository group.
+To do this, click on the Repositories link in the left-hand main menu in the Views/Repositories section.
+The repository manager lists Groups and Repositories in the same list so click on the public group.
+After clicking on the Public Repositories group, you should see the Browse and Configuration tabs in the lower half of the user interface.

-If you click on a repository or a group in the Repositories list and you do not see the Configuration tab, this is because your Nexus user does not have administrative privileges.
-To perform the configuration tasks outlined in this chapter, you will need to be logged in as a user with administrative privileges. f Clicking on the Configuration tab will bring up a screen which looks like Figure 4.3, “Adding New Repositories to a Nexus Group”.
+If you click on a repository or a group in the Repositories list and you do not see the Configuration tab, this is because your user account does not have administrative privileges.
+To perform the configuration tasks outlined in this chapter, you will need to be logged in as a user with administrative privileges.

-In the last few sections, you learned how to add a new custom repositories to a build in order to download artifacts which are not available in the Central Repository.
+In the last few sections, you learned how to add a new custom repositories to a build in order to download components that are not available in the Central Repository.

 If you were not using a repository manager, you would have added these repositories to the repository element of

 your project’s POM, or you would have asked all of your developers to modify